National Bank of Australasia: History

-The bank opened a representative office in Tokyo in 1946, later upgraded to a branch in 1985.
+The bank opened a representative office in Tokyo, Japan, in 1946, later upgraded to a branch in 1985.
 The bank's overseas interest expanded more rapidly in the 1970s.
 It opened a branch in Singapore in 1971, and representative offices in Jakarta (1973) and Hong Kong (1974).
 It took minority interests in merchant banks in these locations at the same time, and in Hong Kong established a 50–50 joint venture merchant bank with Mitsubishi Bank and Trust, but withdrew from these arrangements in 1984.
 Its first US presence was established in 1977 with a branch and an agency in Los Angeles that closed in 1993.